-In Process 2011-2012
+2011-2012 In Process

 Completed

-Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ADVANCE STUDENT ACHIEVEMENT FOR ALL 2.
-To implement the Ministry of Education Policy "Growing Success - Assessment, Evaluation and Reporting in Ontario Schools" by developing a Niagara Catholic Assessment, Evaluation and Reporting K-12 Policy and Guidelines for all schools in the Board by June 2011 (contrd) Partnership with London Region MISA PNC in the development of the Comment Framework Guide and Supporting Videos Interim Expected Practices and Guidelines on Late/Missed Assignments, Plagiarism/Cheating, and Lower-Grade Limit.
-Principals, Vice-Principals, and Curriculum/Subject Councils will be given the opportunity to provide further feedback on these Guidelines and Expected Practices in February, 2011.
-Professional Development Opportunities: Principals and Vice-Principals, August 2010 Growing Success Overview All Academic Staff on the September 2, 2010 PA Day Growing Success Overview Secondary Principals and Vice-Principals September 2010 - Elementary Progress Report Card Secondary Principals and Vice-Principals September 2010 - Growing Success Overview NTIP - November 19, 2010 - Growing Success Overview & Learning Goals/Success Criteria Secondary Principals and Vice-Brincipals September 2011 - Elementary Provincial Report Card, Comment Development, and Learning Goals/Success Overview Elementary and secondary comments will be further developed to support classroom and subject teachers. - March 2011 - Secondary Comment Reporting changes.
-Updated Maplewood to accommodate the Growing Success Student Achievement Reporting changes.
-Sample Elementary and Secondary Evaluation Comment Anchors developed as system supports for teacher report card comment writing.
+Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ADVANCE STUDENT ACHIEVEMENT FOR ALL To implement the Ministry of Education Policy "Growing Success - Assessment, Evaluation and Reporting in Ontario Schools" by developing a Niagara Catholic Assessment, Evaluation and Reporting K-12 Policy and Guidelines for all schools in the Board by June 2011 (contrd) Partnership with London Region MISA PNC in the development of the Comment Framework Guide and Guidelines for all schools in the Board by June 2011 (contrd) Partnership with London Region MISA PNC in the development of the Comment Framework Guide and Understrine Expected Practices and Guidelines on Late/Nitssed Assignments, Plagiarism/Cheating, and Lower-Grade Limit.
+Principals, August 2010 Growing Success Overview Professional Development Opportunities: Principals and Vice-Principals, August 2010 Growing Success Overview Principals and Vice-Principals Sugust 2010 Growing Success Overview Principals and Vice-Principals Sugust 2010 - Elementary Progress Report Card Principals and Vice-Principals Sugust 2010 - Elementary Progress Report Card Secondary Principals and Vice-Principals Success Overview Elementary Principals and Vice-Principals Secondary Principals and Teachers - January 18 & 19, 2011 - Elementary Provincial Report Card, Comment elementary and Secondary Comment Development.
+Elementary and Secondary Comment Sulf developed to support classroom and subject teacher Bertondary Principals an

-In Process 2011-2012
+אריביבא 2011-2012 10 Process

 Completed

-Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ADVANCE STUDENT ACHIEVEMENT FOR ALL 2.
-To implement the Ministry of Education Policy "Growing Success - Assessment, Evaluation and Reporting in Ontario Schools" by developing a Niagara Catholic Assessment, Evaluation and Reporting K-12 Policy and Guidelines for all schools in the Board by June 2011 (cont'd) a.
-Developed success criteria from curriculum expectations and curriculum mapping embedded in all Elementary Teaching Learning Critical Pathway (TLCP) Hub sessions. b.
-Collaborative Inquiry for Learning Mathematics (CIL-M) Sessions.
-Teachers developed an understanding that the 'Learning Goal' drives the seson through the constructivist approach and is the focus of the 'Reflect & Connect' (3" part of 3-part lesson). c.
-Lesson goals modelled for teachers at the beginning of all teacher in-servicing sessions. s.
-Secondary TLCPs embedded learning goals and success criteria linked to assessment to guide classroom instruction.
+Niagara Catholic System Priorities - 2010-2011 ACHIEVEMENT REPORT ADVANCE STUDENT ACHIEVEMENT FOR ALL To implement the Ministry of Education Policy "Growing Success - Assessment, Evaluation and Reporting K-12 Policy and Guidelines for all schools" by developing a Magara Catholic Assessment, Evaluation and Reporting K-12 Policy and Guidelines for all schools in the Board by June 2011 (contrd) Developed success criteria from curriculum expectations and curriculum mapping embedded in all Elementary Teaching Learning Oritical Pathway (TLCP) Hub sessions.
+Teachers developed an understanding that the "Learning Goal drives the lesson through the constructivist approach and is the focus of the 'Reflect & Collaborative Inquiry for Learning Mathematics (CIL-M) Sessions.
+Teachers developed an understanding that the "Learning Goal" drives the lesson through the constructivist approach and is the focus of the 'Reflect & Connect' (3" part of 3-part lesson through the constructivist approach and is the focus of the 'Reflect S condary TLCPs embedded learning goals and success criteria linked to assessment to guide classroom instruction.